markasch/DT-tbx-v1/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 This is the companion website for **A Toolbox for Digital Twins: from Model-based to Data-driven.
 SIAM (2022)**.
 A  short description of the [book](https://www.siam.org/publications/books/book-series) will go here.
 All the [codes](/DT-tbx-v1/codes/) from the book examples are available.
-They can also be obtained directly from my GitHub repository.
+They can also be obtained directly from my [GitHub repository](https://github.com/markasch/DT-tbx-examples/).

 A short biography will be placed here.
 Link to my [homepage](http://masch.perso.math.cnrs.fr).
+Link to my [CV](/DT-tbx-v1/assets/pdf/Asch_CV_2021.pdf)

 Publications related to the subject of Digital Twins can be found on the  [publications page](/DT-tbx-v1/publications/) page.
 My [previous book](http://bookstore.siam.org/fa11/) is a good source for a detailed presentation of Data Assimilation.